Understanding: Music Clubs #2 – The Eagles, Mariah Carey

 Merry Christmas is very exactly the album that wasn’t available at Columbia.
 Coincidence?
 Of course not!

-You can check here, each world will led you to a Columbia House ad clearly giving relevant space to Mariah Carey early albums.
+Youcancheck-here, each word will lead you to a Columbia House ad clearly giving relevant space to Mariah Carey early albums.
 Their 1992 TV Commercial also featured her.

 What about her following albums?